 Grand Cayman has three fully-equipped hospitals, nearly 4.5 doctors and 6.3 nurses for every 1,000 people, more than two dozen private healthcare practices, as well as specialists in cardiac surgery, chemotherapy and orthopaedics.
 We also have a 3.0 Tesla MRI machine, 3D and 4D ultrasounds, echocardiography, GI endoscopy and even an IV medical spa.
 If there was one place outside of the USA where you could be guaranteed to receive first rate medical care, you can be assured that Cayman ticks the box.

 Cayman’s sophisticated medical healthcare is quickly becoming known as the third pillar of our economy after finance and tourism..
 For more information on our healthcare system and what the Cayman Islands have to offer, see the Healthcare page.

-Cayman welcomes wealthy retirees with open arms as long as they have enough money to buy a house and support themselves in old age.
-Without a regular tax base the Cayman Islands Government does not have the resources to support an aging population.
+The Cayman Islands welcomes wealthy retirees with open arms as long as they have enough money to buy a house and support themselves in old age.
+Without a regular tax base, the Cayman Islands Government does not have the resources to support an aging population.
 Please see the Immigration section for more information on how to become a resident of the Cayman Islands.

 If you are the dependent/spouse of a Permanent Resident and they die before you do, the right of the surviving spouse to reside in the Islands may be revoked at the discretion of the Director of Workforce Opportunities & Residency Cayman (WORC).
 The surviving spouse may, within three months, apply for the Grant of Residency Certificate for Persons of Independent Means upon satisfying the requirements.